 Band members have given varying accounts of whether they ever agreed to change the line or not, but there’s no denying what happened live on the air.
 After a strong, but unremarkable performance of “People Are Strange,” the band launched into “Light My Fire,” and as the video shows, Jim Morrison sang the original lyric instead of making the suggested change.
 After the show, producers informed the Doors that they had hoped to book the band six more times, but had decided instead to ban the group from the show in the future – to which Morrison reportedly replied, “Hey, man, we just did the Sullivan show.”

-The Doors would go on to other television appearances, and a career that encompassed hit albums like ‘Strange Days’ and ‘L.A.
-Woman,’ but they never played the Sullivan show again.
+The Doors would go on to other television appearances, and a career that encompassed hit albums like Strange Days and L.A.
+Woman, but they never played Sullivan’s show again.
 Morrison’s increasing volatility and unreliability due to drinking and drugs slowly ate at the group, and the Doors performed their last concert together on Dec.
 12, 1970.
 Jim Morrison was found dead in a bathtub in Paris on July 3, 1971 at the age of 27.
 Since no autopsy was conducted, no cause of death was ever officially determined.

 See the Doors and Other Rockers in the Top 100 Albums of the ’60s